kubeedge/sedna/examples/multiedgetracking/tutorial/README.md

 The provided YAML files are configured to run the feature extraction and ReID pods on the **master** node, while the VideoAnalytics runs on an **agent** node.
 This is configured using the *nodeSelector* option which you can edit in case you want to deploy the pods differently.
 For example, you can also simply **run everything on the master node**.

-Now, let's create the feature extraction service: `kubectl create -f yaml/feature-extraction-service.yaml` and check that it's healhty.
+Now, let's create the feature extraction service: `kubectl create -f yaml/feature-extraction-service.yaml` and check that it's healthy.

 Following, the application workflow is divided in 2 parts: analysis of the video and ReID.